Sveino/Inst4CIM-KG/rdfs-improved/README.md

 - But they are not used: eg `cim:ApparentPower.unit` says it has `rdfs:range cim:UnitSymbol`, but uses a string value "VA".
 Same for `cim:ApparentPower.multiplier`
 - `cim:UnitSymbol.VA` uses a different label `rdfs:label "VA "@en`, which has two mistakes:
   - Trailing space
-  - lang tag `@en` (in fact it's a SI symbol that has no language)
+  - lang tag `@en` (in fact that is a SI symbol that has no language)
 - `cim:UnitSymbol.VA` wrongly says `a owl:Thing; rdfs:domain cim:UnitSymbol`.
   - Instead it should say `a cim:UnitSymbol`.
 - Similar problems apply to `cim:UnitMultiplier.M`, and:
   - It doesn't express the multiplier as a number `1e6` but only as a string `"Mega 10**6"`

 ### Fixed Units Representation
-We want to fix the representation as follows, and also connect to QUDT (see https://github.com/qudt/qudt-public-repo/issues/969) .
+We want to fix the representation as follows, and also connect to QUDT (see https://github.com/qudt/qudt-public-repo/issues/969 ).

-To be clear, this below is just a blueprint, which parts of it will be implemented and where is still for discussion.
+First we correct the property:
+- Declare it `DatatypeProperty` and give it a simple numeric range

-First we correct the property: give a numeric range, but also specify `hasQuantityKind` and `hasUnit` using `qudt` props.
+- But also specify `hasQuantityKind` and `hasUnit` using `qudt:` props
-We link to a global QUDT unit, but also give the multiplier and unitSymbol separately, using `cims` props:
+- Link to a global QUDT unit, but also give the multiplier and unitSymbol separately, using `cims:` props
+- Keep the CIM-specific quantity kind since it often has a more electricity-specific description than is available in QUDT
 ```ttl
 @prefix qudt: <http://qudt.org/schema/qudt/> .
 @prefix unit: <http://qudt.org/vocab/unit/> .